medialab/hyphe-traph/fosdem2018/index.md

 # It's a Tree...
 It's a Graph...
-It's a Traph!
+# It's a Traph!!!!

 <center>
   <span class="red-title">
-    Designing an on-file multi-level graph index for the Hyphe web crawler
+    Designing an on-file
+    multi-level graph index
+    for the Hyphe web crawler
   </span>
 </center>